jpmorganchase/anu/docs/guide/first_steps.md

 Anu provides several methods for dynamically manipulating the Babylon scene graph by creating meshes, updating properties, and more.
 Let's start with the absolute basics, adding a box mesh to our scene, and manipulating its properties with some data.
 Then, we will learn how create and change several meshes at onces with data.

 ## Add a Box
-In this example, you can see how anu's create() function adds a mesh to the scene and returns the mesh.
-While we can use Babylon's MeshBuilder to achieve the same thing, create() is largely meant to be an internal function used for other anu methods.
+In this example, you can see how Anu's create() function adds a mesh to the scene and returns the mesh.
+While we can use Babylon's MeshBuilder to achieve the same thing, create() is largely meant to be an internal function used for other Anu methods.
 However, notice [create()](../api/modules.html#create) can take an optional argument "data".
 When passed, the data object is appended to our mesh's metadata property and allows us to use this data to dynamically manipulate the mesh.

 ::: code-group